 Garlic and Onions

 The Mayo Clinic lists garlic and onions among foods that commonly trigger heartburn in many people.
-The University of Maryland Medical Center notes that garlic can cause upset stomach and bloating.
 In a study published in the American Journal of Gastroenterology, raw onions were shown to increase the number of reflux and heartburn episodes in patients who already suffered from heartburn.
 However, these symptoms didn’t increase in people who weren’t frequent heartburn sufferers already.

 Foods That May Help